Altar (NewDad album)

 Altar is the second studio album by Irish indie rock band NewDad.
 It was released on 19 September 2025, via Fair Youth and Atlantic Records in LP, CD and digital formats.

 Background

-The album, preceded by the band's 2024 release, Madra, and their 2025 Safe EP, was produced by Sam "Shrink" Breathwick, with Justin Parker contributing to the songwriting, which occurred over a two-year period until the release.
+The album, preceded by the band's 2024 release, Madra, and their 2025 Safe EP, was produced by Sam "Shrink" Breathwick, with English songwriter Justin Parker co-writing 7 of the 12 songs.
 The themes of the album were noted as ambition, identity and homesickness experienced by the band as they travelled to London from Galway.

 "Roobosh" was released as the first single of the album on 8 July 2025, alongside a music video directed by Peter Eason Daniels and Rory Mullen.
 "Pretty" was released on 5 August 2025 as the second single, with a Daniels-directed music video.
 It was followed by the third and final single of the album, "Everything I Wanted", which was released on 12 September 2025.